-G Suite – rebranded as Google Workspace – is a collection of productivity tools, services, and apps designed for organizational use.
-Several service packages are available through this platform, such as low-cost, Basic edition, and Enterprise editions.
+Google Workspace (formerly G Suite) is a collection of productivity tools, services, and apps designed for organizational use.
+Several packages, such as Business Starter, Business Standard, Business Plus, and Enterprise editions, are available.

-Unique G Suite products are available for different sectors, including education, government, and nonprofit.
+Unique Google Workspace products are available for different sectors, including education, government, and nonprofit.

-Emails from this platform are often delivered reliably and get good spam protection, like in Gmail.
-So, you might be wondering, “Why are some of my G Suite emails going to spam?”
-Below, we’ll detail nine reasons and tips on how to stop emails from going to spam.
+Because Google Workspace is specifically designed for businesses, emails from this platform are often delivered reliably and get good spam protection.
+So, you might be wondering, “Then why are some of my Google Workspace emails going to spam?

-Email authentication gives mailbox providers the confidence that your messages are authentic or that you, as a sender, are the real deal.
-This means that your marketing emails belong to the inboxes.
+Email authentication gives mailbox providers the confidence that your messages are genuine and that you, as the sender, are legitimate.
+This increases the likelihood of your marketing emails reaching their rightful destination.

-When you ignore this step, your G Suite emails may land in the spam folder.
+When you ignore this step, your Google Workspace emails may land in the spam folder.

 How to Fix It

-There are three critical components in email authentication that you can set up so ESPs can verify your legitimacy and identity.
-These are the SPF, DMARC, and DKIM (DNS records).
+There are three critical components in email authentication that you can set up so ESPs can verify your legitimacy and identity:

 Adding an SPF record (Sender Policy Framework) on your DNS (Domain Name System) or domain will help lessen the risk of your email messages landing in a spam box.
 Meanwhile, setting up DMARC (Domain-based Message Authentication, Reporting, and Conformance) lets you fight business email compromise, spoofing, and phishing.